sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 if the state of process changes for example from running to exited, an event notification `PROCESS_STATE_STOPPED` will be emitted by supervisord.
 This event will be received by event listener.
-If the exited process is critical one, then the event listener will terminate supervisord and the container will be stopped and restarted.
+If the exited process is critical one, then the event listener will terminate supervisord and the container will be shut down and restarted.

 We also introduced a knob which can enable or disable this auto-restart feature dynamically according to the requirement of users.
 In detail, we created a table named `CONTAINER_FEATURE` in Config_DB and this table includes the status of auto-restart feature for each docker container.
-Users can easily use CLI to see and configure the corresponding status.
+Users can easily use CLI to check and configure the corresponding docker container status.

 #### 2.2.3.1 CLI (and usage example)